Onhalar/Simulacrum/README.md

 **OpenGL 3D viewer**

-project doesn't require any external libraries or binaries, you will however need a few tools:
+project doesn't require any external libraries or binaries, you will however need a few tools to compile it on your system:

  * **GCC** 13.0+ or another C/C++ compiler
  * **Cmake** and **Make** if not included with your compiler on *linux*